stem-discord/public/STEM_Terms_of_Service.md

 - Reaction additions and removals are logged by a bot - only viewable by staff members.
 - Staff members reserve the right to mute/kick/ban members if it goes against the server rules.

+# Moderation

+Due to the human nature of our moderation system, there can be inconsistencies between punishments.
+While we are more than welcome to be pointed out for our mistakes, we cannot guarantee our future consistency.

 ---

-Last edit date: 7th of May, 2021
+Last edit date: 20th of Jan, 2022